Baron-von-Riedesel/IDEcheck/Readme.txt

  a Windows DOS box with the /I13 access method.
 To run in Windows NT/XP, IDECKVDD.DLL is needed.

- IDECHECK is a 32-bit DPMI program.
+ IDECHECK is a 32-bit DPMI program; it's stubbed with HDPMI, that will be used if IDECHECK runs in true DOS.

  3. Usage